Tier 1 Essential Worker Care: 2020-21

 Essential Care Program Details

-Please have your student enter through the following doors at each school if dropping off at school start time:
+Please have your student enter and exit through the following doors at each school:

 - Countryside: Door 1